fenglui/painting-landscapes-with-the-body/outline/04-step2-photoshop.md

 3. Let’s apply this Action to the rest of the images in your DeepLab directory: File → Automate → Batch
     1. Play, Action: Action 1
     2. Set Source Folder, click Choose… → select your DeepLab directory
-    3. Set the Destination Folder, click Choose… → choose Desktop or the new folder you just created
+    3. Set the Destination Folder, click Choose… → choose the new folder you just created
+    4. Click OK to run the batch.
+If successful, your new folder should be full of images that look something like this:

 ![demo](https://github.com/ellennickles/painting-landscapes-with-the-body/blob/master/images/demo_Adobe.png)